 The Company's current strategy is to provide life assurance products on a freedom of establishment basis in Italy.
+The Company's business is unit-linked without guarantees and there is no mismatching between assets and liabilities (except a currently non-material death benefit).
 The Company's exposure to the most relevant risks are considered in the following sections.

 The Company focuses on increasing income by increasing the net assets under management.
 This is achieved by generating new business whilst reducing lapses.
-The Company does not aim at taking on any liquidity risk and so maintains appropriate capital assets and actions to cover this, as well as constantly monitoring this risk.